SafeTrans: LLM-assisted Transpilation from C to Rust: SafeTrans Overview

 \subsection{Transpilation from C to Rust}

-The first step in the translation pipeline is the initial attempt to generate a Rust translation of the original C program using an LLM.
-The input program is provided as part of the prompt, along with additional instructions. \figref{fig:base_prompt_template} presents the format of our base transpilation prompt template.
+The first step in the translation pipeline is to generate an initial Rust version of the original C program using an LLM.
+The input program is included in the prompt, along with instructions for producing safe code and adhering to the required output format.

-The first instruction in the prompt ensures that the LLM produces safe Rust by avoiding the generation of \texttt{unsafe} code blocks in the translation.
-The second instruction helps to enforce the inclusion of all necessary dependencies in the resulting code.
-The last two instructions assist in extracting the translated code from the LLM's response.
-This is particularly useful for smaller open-source models, which often lack consistency in their output format.
-To mitigate this issue, we explicitly instruct the model to output only code, and wrap it within the defined tags.

 We use this initial prompt to query the LLM, which can result in two scenarios.
-In the ideal case, the LLM generates a response that adheres to the required output format, allowing us to extract the Rust code based on the predefined tags.
-The extracted Rust code then advances through the pipeline.
-In the second case, the LLM fails to generate a valid response, either because the prompt and the output exceed its context window, or because it produces incoherent descriptive content without adhering to the required format.
-In such cases, we discard the response, a condition we refer to as a \genError{}.
+Ideally, the LLM generates a response that adheres to the required output format, allowing us to extract the Rust code based on the predefined tags.
+In the second case, the LLM fails to generate a valid response, either because the prompt and the output exceed its context window, or because it produces incoherent output, without adhering to the required format.
+In such cases, we discard the response, a condition we refer to as a \textit{Generation Error}.

-\subsection{Compilation and Repair}
+\subsection{Compilation and Repair:}

-In the compilation phase, the transpiled Rust code from the previous phase is compiled using the \texttt{rustc} compiler.
-If the program is compiled successfully, the resulting binary is provided as input to the runtime testing and validation phase.
-Otherwise, SafeTrans attempts to automatically repair the compilation errors in the generated Rust code by initiating an iterative repair phase.
+In the compilation phase, the transpiled code is compiled using the \texttt{rustc} compiler.
+If the compilation is successful, the resulting binary is provided as input to the runtime testing and validation phase.
+Otherwise, SafeTrans attempts to automatically repair the compilation errors by initiating an iterative repair phase.